Shirakumo/lichat-protocol/README.md

 When an update is sent to a channel, it is distributed to all the users currently in the channel.
 When an update is sent to a user, it is distributed to all the connections of the user.
 When an update is sent to a connection, it is serialised to the wire according to the above wire format specification.
 The actual underlying mechanism that transfers the characters of the wire format to the remote host is implementation-dependant.

 #### 3.1 Null Termination of Updates
-Following each update that is put on the wire has to be a single null character (`U+0000`).
+At the end of each update there has to be a single null character (`U+0000`).
 This character can be used to distinguish individual updates on the wire and may serve as a marker to attempt and stabilise the stream in case of malformed updates or other problems that might occur on the lower level.

 ### 4. Connection
 #### 4.1 Connection Establishment